-- A. Core Courses taken by all students (44 credits) - 1.
-Core Methods Courses (12 credits)

-PSY 6100 Quantitative Methods in Psychology I (3)

-PSY 6110 Quantitative Methods in Psychology II (3)

-PSY 6130 Design & Evaluation of Psychological Research (3)

-Advanced Statistics Elective, approved by advisor (3)

-2. Core Content Courses (12 credits) 4 courses from the following list:

-PSY6200/7200 Systems of Personality (3)

-PSY 6400/7400 Cognitive Psychology (3)

-PSY 6500/7500 Developmental Psychology (3)

-PSY 6600/7600 Behavioral Neuroscience (3)

-PSY 6700/7700 Social Psychology (3)
+- A. Core Courses taken by all students (44 credits) - Core Methods Courses (12 credits) PSY 6100 Quantitative Methods in Psychology I (3) PSY 6110 Quantitative Methods in Psychology II (3) PSY 6130 Design & Evaluation of Psychological Research (3) Advanced Statistics Elective, approved by advisor (3) - Core Content Courses (12 credits) 4 courses from the following list: PSY6200/7200 Systems of Personality (3) PSY 6400/7400 Cognitive Psychology (3) PSY 6500/7500 Developmental Psychology (3) PSY 6600/7600 Behavioral Neuroscience (3) PSY 6700/7700 Social Psychology (3)

-Students specializing in the clinical area must demonstrate broad exposure to the current body of knowledge and methods in each of these areas.
-If this is not done through these courses, it must be done (with approval by the advisor and Director of Clinical Training) through a seminar course or other activity at the graduate level with sufficient breadth (e.g., a workshop at a professional conference, online course).
-This exposure must be documented as directed in the handbook provided to clinical students.
+Students specializing in the clinical area must demonstrate broad and general exposure to the current body of knowledge and methods in each of these core areas.
+If this is not done through one these content courses, it must be done through a seminar course or other activity at the graduate level with sufficient breadth.
+Students must take at least 3 courses from the previous list.
+Broad and general exposure to the other 2 core areas can be demonstrated by taking either graduate seminar courses through the Department or graduate courses elsewhere.
+Alternatives must be coordinated with the Faculty Mentor and approved by the DCT